Welcome to Earthship Biotecture, New Mexico’s decades-long experiment in carbon-free living

 The tour heads first to an education centre, where repurposed church pews face whiteboards and illustrations.
 Tomatoes, bananas, geraniums and petunias grow along the windows and a leafy vine climbs a wall honeycombed with blue and green glass bottles that let in pockets of light.
 The tour guide, Ben, who bought a home here last year, talks tactics.

-Earthships use natural and recycled materials — which is a nice way of saying they’re built with rubbish and mud.
-A u-shaped main wall that opens south to a bank of windows is made of bald tyres filled with packed earth.
+Earthships use natural and recycled materials – which is a nice way of saying they’re built with rubbish and mud.
+A U-shaped main wall that opens south to a bank of windows is made of bald tyres filled with packed earth.
 The approach blends ancient construction techniques (take the 1,000-year-old Taos Pueblo, a half-hour drive east of the Earthships) with an urgent, modern search for better ways to dispose of garbage.

-The United States alone discards 246 million tyres a year, which can leach toxins and microplastics into water supplies.
+The United States alone discards 246 million tyres a year, which can leach toxins and micro-plastics into water supplies.
 A single Earthship swallows more than 1,000 tyres, levelled and laid like bricks.
 Adobe mud plaster then creates a flat wall.
 Often, the bottoms of salvaged glass bottles and aluminium cans incorporated into the walls still stick out, patterned into glittering mosaics.
 Finished rooms are airy, light and touched with sculpted concrete and rounded corners that lend a sense that they were more grown than built.

 Thick, rear walls and cement floors warm up in the sunshine streaming through windows positioned to soak in lower-angle winter light.
 That warmth then radiates back into the room as passive solar heat.
 In finely tuned designs, indoor temperatures hover around 17-23C year-round.